 You can assign a single warehouse to fulfill all orders for a store, or define a prioritized list of warehouses to use.
 Orders are automatically assigned to the first warehouse in the list with sufficient inventory.

-To set up a fulfillment warehouses for a store, follow these steps:
+To set up fulfillment warehouses for a store, follow these steps:

 You can easily copy fulfillment warehouse settings from one store to another.
 Click the three-dot menu and select Copy from Another Store.